by Brook Walsh

-Location is the foundation to success.
+Location is the foundation for success.
 If you’re easily distracted, try setting up in a room that’s away from the main living area.
-If you’re going to have client’s coming by, it might be best to position yourself somewhere near the main door and make sure you have plenty of space for seating.
+If you’re going to have the client’s coming by, it might be best to position yourself somewhere near the main door and make sure you have plenty of space for seating.

 KEEP CABLES NEAT & TIDY

-There’s nothing that makes a space look more cluttered than a long, interwoven mess of cables.
-There are certainly a few Pinterest hacks out there to cut the clutter with style, but for the most part you’ll just need some cable ties and tape.
+There’s nothing that makes space look more cluttered than a long, interwoven mess of cables.
+There are certainly a few Pinterest hacks out there to cut the clutter with style, but for the most part, you’ll just need some cable ties and tape.
 Organize them into a bundle and feed them behind objects and under the desk so that they’re out of sight and out of mind.

 MAKE STORAGE STYLISH

 A home office needs to have storage because you want to make sure that everything has its own space.
 This includes books, files, loose papers, stationery, spare paper – you name it.
 You can make use of cabinets and shelving in smaller spaces to maximize the floor space and still meet your storage needs.
 Drawers and storage bins are other budget-friendly options.
 It comes down to personal preference and knowing just how much storage you’re going to need.
 Knowing this before you go to the store to buy office furniture can help you keep your style consistent between all pieces and the budget under control.

 Your office is a big part of life, so get creative and make it a place that inspires you.
 For some people, that could be a cheery splash of color on the wall with some art prints and a few planters.
 For others, it might be a nice sofa or chair for clients with cool coffee-shop tunes playing softly from a wall-mounted speaker.
 One of the best things you can do is have fun with it and make it a space that you love and nurtures your full potential.